GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/overview/index.md

 ## Why do we need the Privacy Sandbox?

-The web today does not meet user expectations for privacy and choice.

-When you visit a website you're unlikely to know what third parties are involved and what they're doing with your data.
-Even publishers and web developers may not understand the entire third-party supply chain.

 The Privacy Sandbox initiative has two core aims:
-* Work with the web community to develop replacement solutions to support legitimate third-party use cases and business models without enabling users to be tracked across sites.
+* Develop replacement solutions to support legitimate third-party use cases and business models without enabling users to be tracked across sites.
-* Phase out support for [third-party cookies](https://web.dev/samesite-cookies-explained/) when new solutions are in place. ([First party cookies](https://web.dev/samesite-cookies-explained/#what-are-first-party-and-third-party-cookies) are unaffected.)
+* Phase out support for [third-party cookies](https://web.dev/samesite-cookies-explained/) when new solutions are in place.

 ## What are the Privacy Sandbox proposals?